TM312/mllrs.io/content/articles/deploying-using-terraform-google-cloud.md.md

 ---
 # Introduction
 Development is only one part when buildign software.
 Deployment and maintenance depicts a major hurdle for new comers attempting to ship a product / web application.
 This post guides you from the state of a containerized web application organized in a docker-compose file to a consistent CI/CD workflow.
+The core idea behind this approach is reduce the amount of manual setup and commands to a minimum.
+Our project is going to have two distinct environments, a <i>staging</i> and a <i>production</i> environment.

 ```
 .